 Over his career, Ott has placed dozens of life-size and monumental sculptures.
 Perhaps two of his most notable pieces are a life-size fly fisherman and Labrador retriever at Bozeman/Yellowstone International Airport and "Jim Bridger - King of the Mountain Men" monument in front of Bozeman’s Chamber of Commerce.

-Growing up in Spokane, Washington, Ott’s interest in art, wildlife and outdoor adventure was kindled as a young boy.
-“As far back as I can remember dad and I were bird hunting and fishing together.
-We still hunt and fish every opportunity we have.
+Growing up in Spokane, Washington, he has been a wildlife enthusiast ever since he was a boy.
+“As far back as I can remember, dad and I were bird hunting and fishing together.
 Because of these great experiences, I developed a deep appreciation and fascination for wildlife and a passion for the outdoors.
 At an early age, I began drawing and sculpting the animals and birds I observed.”

-Attending Washington State University on a tennis scholarship, he graduated with a degree in education.
-After college Ott worked as a fishing guide on the Alaskan Peninsula for three summers and a welder’s helper in Prudhoe Bay for a year.
-It was during his time spent in Alaska that he realized he wanted to become a professional sculptor.
+After attending Washington State University on a tennis scholarship and graduating, he went to Alaska and worked as a fishing guide for three summers and a welder’s helper in Prudhoe Bay for a year.
+It was during this period that he realized that sculpting was his passion.

-Ott, his wife Joan of 34 years, and their four children live in Bozeman, Montana.
-"I am fortunate in having a career as a wildlife sculptor and being able to support my family while living in Montana.
-"It’s a wonderful place to call home and provides such great outdoor opportunities and inspiration for my work.”
+Ott, his wife Joan of 35 years, and their four children live in Bozeman, Montana.
+"I am fortunate in having a career as a wildlife sculptor and to be living in Montana.
+"It’s a great place to raise a family and to work as a sculptor.
+The abundant wildlife, wilderness and resources, provides me with endless ideas and inspiration for my work.”